TinkerTools/poltype2/README.md

 * After this check results of output PDB.
 * Remove the keyword ``pdbcode`` from poltype input file, if you wish to perform further computations.
 * Protonation state assingment and adding ligand to the protein pocket are next steps for computing binding simulations.
 * ``usepdb2pqr`` keyword can be used with ``uncomplexedproteinpdbname`` to estimate pKa values of titratable residues via propka and then protonate the PDB for you.
+The output PDB will have extension "_final.pdb".
 * pdb2pqr can be installed via ``conda install -c conda-forge pdb2pqr`` or use yaml file
 * After adding any missing residues and assigning the protonation state, the ligand needs to be added to the protein pocket and given as input ``complexedproteinpdbname`` for binding computations.